 - ethical issues relating to health

-The Australian community understands the importance of NHMRC’s functions, leading to significant level of interest from individuals and groups within the Australian community.
+There is significant interest from individuals and groups within the Australian community on how NHMRC carries out its legislated functions.
 NHMRC understands the importance of engaging with consumers and the community to the successful performance of our functions.
-The following are some examples of NHMRC’s engagement with consumers and the community:
+The following are some examples of NHMRC’s engagement with consumers and the community.